Jump ahead to:

 Once all tasks have been completed, regardless of individual tasks being marked as a success or failure, the Task Step must be completed by a Quality or Normal user, regardless if the event is owned by a Basic user.
 The Quality or Normal user will click the Complete step button at the top of the Task Step, then enter their digital signature.

 Once you have finished editing the information in a content or validation step, it can be sent for review if reviewers were listed on the Properties tab by clicking the Send for review button at the top of the page.

 Reviewers will receive an email notification and see the open action listed on their Qualio Dashboard.

-Reviewers should read through all provided content and properties, and post comments when they need to draw attention to something.
-Event owners receive an email notification whenever new comments are posted to their event.
+Reviewers should read through all provided content and properties and post comments when they need to draw attention to something.
 Comments can be added to the Properties and Content tabs.

 Some comments may result in the need to revise content.
 To do this, event owners will click the Revert to draft button at the top of the page, edit the content, then resend for review.

 Otherwise, if the reviewer is satisfied with the content, they can click the Mark as reviewed button.
 Event owners will receive an email notification when all reviewers have completed their review.